barbarer/py4e-int/_sources/01-intro/01-whatIsAProgram.rst

 called *words.py* and run it or you download the source code from http://www.py4e.com/code3/ and run it.

+.. mchoice:: intro-what-mc-words
+  :answer_a: programmer
+  :answer_b: user
+  :correct: b
+  :feedback_a: Try again.
+Are you writing the program or using it?
+  :feedback_b: The program has already been written and you are using it - making you the user.

+  In the program *words.py* are you the programmer or the user?

 This is a good example of how Python and the Python language are acting as an intermediary between you (the end user) and me (the programmer).
 Python is a way for us to exchange useful instruction sequences (i.e.,